-- A. Blood Collection: Four tablespoons of blood will be drawn from your vein, using regular blood drawing techniques.
-When possible, these samples will be obtained at the same time as routine blood work through your doctor. - B. Buccal or "Cheek" Swab: A sterile brush will be used to gently swipe the inside of your cheek ten times avoiding the gum line.
-This process will be repeated with three more brushes. - C. Saliva Collection: You may be asked to spit into a small container several times. - D. Urine Collection: We may ask that you provide a urine sample. - E. Previously Collected Tumor Specimens.
+A) Blood Collection: Four tablespoons of blood will be drawn from your vein, using regular blood drawing techniques.
+When possible, these samples will be obtained at the same time as routine blood work through your doctor.

+B) Buccal or "Cheek" Swab: A sterile brush will be used to gently swipe the inside of your cheek ten times avoiding the gum line.
+This process will be repeated with two more brushes.

+C) Saliva Collection: You will be asked to spit into a small container several times.D) Urine Collection: We will ask that you provide a urine sample.

+E) Previously Collected Tumor Specimens.
 You will be asked to sign a release for retrieving previously collected tumor specimens here or at other hospitals and clinics.
-We will make arrangements to retrieve these materials, at no cost to you. - F. Tumor Tissue: The study doctor will arrange for tumor tissue to be collected through the least invasive procedure possible.
+We will make arrangements to retrieve these materials, at no cost to you.

+F) Tumor Tissue or Bone Marrow Biopsy: The study doctor will arrange for tumor tissue to be collected through the least invasive procedure possible.
 This will generally involve a needle biopsy.